xKatyJane/Web_scraping-Property_data_analysis/README.md

 ## Data Acquisition

 The file Web_scraping-Property_data_analysis contains the script used to obtain the data.
-The code itinerates through all the result pages of rental apartments in Barcelona and accesses each listing page to extract the data.
+This script is based on the Beautiful Soup library, which enables efficient extraction of information from websites.
+The script itinerates through all the result pages of rental apartments in Barcelona, to identify and extract data based on their HTML tags.

 The data obtained are:
 - Title of the listing
 - Price
 - Neighbourhood